Big campaign question for Democrats: Focus on Jan. 6 or not?

 More than two dozen Republicans now running for state or federal office took part in Washington protests that day as Trump’s supporters violently stormed the Capitol, trying to halt the transition of power.
 Some have faced charges.
 More assisted in efforts to overturn the results of the 2020 election at home.

-Still others, such as the top Republicans in the June 21 primary in Spanberger’s district, have declared the violent episode was not an insurrection.
+Still others, such as the top Republicans in the June 21 primary in Spanberger’s district, have declared the violent episode was not an insurrection, though the event met the definition of that term.

 Federal and state election officials and Trump’s own attorney general have said there is no credible evidence the election results were tainted.
 The former president’s allegations of fraud were also roundly rejected by courts, including by judges Trump appointed.